msmoorthi150607s-star/Bus-Reservation-System/README.md

 Add fare calculation and seat map display

 🙋‍♂️ About Me
 I'm a beginner Java developer passionate about building real-world systems.
 This is my first modular project using multiple classes and realistic features.
 More systems like bank, hotel, airways, and train are coming soon!

-🙋‍♂️ About Me
-I'm a beginner Java developer passionate about building real-world systems.
-This is my first modular project using multiple classes and realistic features.
-More systems like bank, hotel, airways, and train are coming soon!